sebfisch/java-data/content/docs/features/records.md

 But records (as well as enums and interfaces) can now also be defined locally inside a method.
-When we define records like this, their definition is closer to where they are used, and it is not visible outside the method that contains it, so it does not clutter the namespace.
+When we define records like this, their definition is closer to where it is used, and it is not visible outside the method that contains it, so it does not clutter the namespace.